 WHAT ABOUT SHARED ITEMS AT CAMP?

-Campers will be instructed not to share personal items, clothing, etc. As for sports and activity equipment, every item will be cleaned after each pod rotation.
+Campers will be instructed not to share personal items, clothing, etc. As for sports and activity equipment, items will be cleaned after each pod rotation.
 Campers and staff will be required to wash their hands frequently.
-Hand sanitizer will be located at activity areas and around camp.
+Hand sanitizer will be located at activity areas and hand washing stations will be positioned around camp.